kimyearho/Metube-electron/README.md

 ### Do you want to open source?
 As a music player, we will provide it as open source if it is developed and stabilized to a certain extent.

+### Reference
+This app is currently in beta.
+The beta version does not support automatic updates.
+New versions are deployed in the repository.
+Thank you

 ### Feature

 - [x] Playlist (Channel/Single/Playlist/Live)